blobmister/Cuda-Fractal-Generator/README.md

 Run ./build/main in order to generate fractal.
 Must have a ppm image viewer installed to view image (.png support work in progress).

 # Sample images
+Colouring function comprises of three sine waves (one for each colour), that outputs colour values as a function of iterations for that pixel.
+Users can edit the phase of these sine waves to create psychadelic colouring effects.
+More colouring algorithms may be added in the future.

 ## Image 1
 Parmaters used:
 ```C++